hanleybrand/atomicstrykers-minecraft-mods/Ruins/README.md

 Ruins 9.0 exposes minecraft ChestGenHook for your meddling.

     rule1=0,100,ChestGenHook:dungeonChest:10

+Note that as of Minecraft 1.9 the same rule would be

+    rule1=0,100,ChestGenHook:chests/simple_dungeon:10

 This spawns a chest and tells the Minecraft generator to fill it with "10" items of the "dungeonChest" preset.
 This might include extremely powerful items added by mods.

-Here is the complete list (as of mc 1.4.7) of ChestGen presets:
+Here is the complete list (from mc 1.4.7 throu 1.8.9) of ChestGen presets:

 ```
 "mineshaftCorridor";